 Start building your support network

 We encourage you to meet other doctoral candidates and make friends early on.
-The Doctoral Induction and Doctoral Morning Tea are great opportunities to meet others, but you can also connect with the wider postgraduate community by joining the Postgraduate Students Association (PGSA) or the wider University community by joining a club or society
+The Doctoral Induction and Doctoral Morning Tea are great opportunities to meet others, but you can also connect with the wider postgraduate community by joining the Postgraduate Students Association (PGSA) and the wider University community by joining a club or society

-Start work on your Confirmation milestones
+Start work on your confirmation milestones

 As a doctoral candidate, you have a set of milestones that you must complete within the first 12 months of your enrolment (24 months if part-time).
 It is a good idea to make a start on these goals straight away.